Privatecoder/seplos-mqtt-remote-rs485/README.md

 Configure all sensor you'd like to use in Home Assistant as MQTT-Sensor.

-- The provided `ha/create_ha_sensors.py` will create a yaml-file for each pack/all sensors for a given mqtt-topic and number of packs.
+- The provided `create_ha_sensors.py` (in `ha-helpers`) will create a yaml-file for each pack/all sensors for a given mqtt-topic and number of packs, starting with pack-0
-- Example: `python create_ha_sensors.py --mqtt_topic test/123 --number_of_packs 3` will create 6 yaml-files (3 telemetry and 3 telesignalization).
+- Example: `python create_ha_sensors.py --mqtt_topic test/123 --number_of_packs 3` will create 6 yaml-files (3 telemetry and 3 telesignalization) for pack-0, pack-1 and pack-3
-- The provided `ha/combine-yaml-files.sh` will combine the 3 telemetry and 3 telesignalization yaml-files of the previous sample into one combined_telemetry.yaml and combined_telesignalization.yaml file.
+- The provided `combine-yaml-files.sh` (also in `ha-helpers`) will combine the 3 telemetry and 3 telesignalization yaml-files of the previous sample into one combined_telemetry.yaml and combined_telesignalization.yaml file.
 - The generated yaml is depended on a setting like `mqtt: !include_dir_merge_named mqtt` in `configuration.yaml`.
 - If you are putting sensor directly int your `configuration.yaml`, add `platform: mqtt`, i.e. this